-A variety of latent Markov models (Mews, Koslik, and Langrock 2024), including hidden Markov models (HMMs), hidden semi-Markov models (HSMMs), state space models (SSMs) and continuous-time variants can be formulated and estimated within the same framework via directly maximising the likelihood function using the so-called forward algorithm (Zucchini, MacDonald, and Langrock 2016).
+A variety of latent Markov models (Mews, Koslik, and Langrock 2024), including hidden Markov models (HMMs), hidden semi-Markov models (HSMMs), state-space models (SSMs) and continuous-time variants can be formulated and estimated within the same framework via directly maximising the likelihood function using the so-called forward algorithm (Zucchini, MacDonald, and Langrock 2016).
 Applied researchers often need custom models that standard software does not easily support.
 Writing tailored R

 code offers flexibility but suffers from slow estimation speeds.
 This R

 package solves these issues by providing easy-to-use functions (written in C++ for speed) for common tasks like the forward algorithm.
 These functions can be combined into custom models in a Lego-type approach, offering up to 10-20 times faster estimation via standard numerical optimisers.
-The development version now also allows for automatic differentiation with the RTMB
+In its most recent iteration, LaMa

-package which drastically increases speed and accuracy.
+package which drastically increases speed and accuracy even more.

 The most important families of functions are